fatinaElomar/HTML-CSS-GIT-1/week-3/28-git-conflict/readme.md

 git commit -m "Merge purple_links branch"
 ```

 Way to go!
 You've now resolved a merge conflict.
 Merge conflicts are one of the most challenging things you will deal with.
-If you made it through, give yourself a pat on the back.
+If you made it through, gi ve yourself a pat on the back.